TQuanNg/FlightBookingSystem/README.md

 The backend server runs on http://localhost:8080.

 3️⃣ Database Setup (PostgreSQL)
-Make sure PostgreSQL is running and create the required database:
+Make sure PostgreSQL is running and create the required database

 CREATE DATABASE flight_booking;
 Update database configurations in application.properties.